-One-half of the membership of the University Academic Complaint Committee (two faculty and two faculty alternates and one student and one student alternate) is elected by the University Senate.
+One-half of the membership of the University Academic Complaint Committee (two faculty and two faculty alternates and one student and one student alternate) is elected by the University Senate in the spring of odd-numbered years.
 The pool of candidates will be made up of the regular (not alternate) faculty and student members of the individual college academic complaint committees.
 The University Senate will vote for four candidates from the faculty pool and two candidates from the student pool.
 The two faculty members and the student receiving the highest number of votes will serve as the members of the University Academic Complaint Committee, and the two faculty members and student receiving the next highest votes will be elected as the alternates.
-The term of service for these members shall be one year, August 1 to July 31.
+The term of service for these members shall be one-two years, beginning August 1st/2 to July 31.
 A representative on the University Academic Complaint Committee cannot hear a student's appeal if he/she has already reviewed the student's case at the department or college level.
 In this event, an alternate will serve on the University Academic Complaint Committee.